For support and advice on depositing your publications or editing existing records, please contact us:

-Elements integrates with other databases to pull details of your published publications into your Elements account, so you can claim and manage existing publications.
-You should add details of new publications/outputs as soon as possible after acceptance and deposit the records along with your accepted manuscript to SRO.
-Elements will not harvest publication information until the work has been published, so it is important to create and deposit records for newly accepted publications yourself.
+To claim and manage existing publications, Elements integrates with other data sources to pull details of your published publications into your Elements account.
+Elements will not harvest publication information until a work has been published, so it is important you create and deposit records for newly accepted publications as soon as possible after acceptance .
+You should add details of new publications and deposit the record along with your accepted manuscript to SRO.

 An article in a journal, magazine, newspaper.
 Not necessarily peer-reviewed.
 May be an electronic-only medium, such as an online journal or news website.